wesleykg/1kp_workflow/README.md

 1. Use `blastn` to find the gene from annotated genome in the 1kp assembly
 2. Create different versions of search that can be modified from the command line

+### Alignment
+1. Collect blastn hits from each database into an alignment for each gene

 ___